tflander/game-of-life-in-c/README.md

 For our example we are using the [Unity](https://github.com/ThrowTheSwitch/Unity) testing suite.
 Their documentation is excellent, and we strongly encourage you to read it.

 If you need to update the test suite you can run the `source-library.sh` in the test folder.
 It will download the latest version of the test suite for you and install it to the test folder.

+## Further Exploration

+If you enjoyed this lab, try our more advanced lab, [esp32 Phone Booth](https://github.com/PillarTechnology/phonebooth-esp-idf).